Diocese of Barbastro-Monzón: Diocese of Lerida (1149 – 16th century)

 In 1149, the Moors in Lerida were vanquished by Count Ramon Berenguer IV of Barcelona and the city regained its episcopal seat and diocesan control of lands.

 Diocese of Barbastro (1571–1995)

 Barbastro was annexed to the Diocese of Huesca in the sixteenth century, but in 1571 the Diocese of Barbastro was erected out of part of Huesca.
 The Concordat of 1851 annexed it once more to Huesca, preserving its name and administration, but being administered by a vicar Apostolic.

-By 1907 the diocese was composed of 154 parishes under the supervision of ten archpriests, or vicars.
+By 1907, the diocese was composed of 154 parishes under the supervision of ten archpriests, or vicars.
 The population was about 240,000.
 The clergy numbered about 220, and there were 231 churches and 177 chapels.

-In 1951 it regained its full independence.

-In the twentieth century there were two modifications of the extension of the bishopric, the first in 1955 and the second in 1995 and 1998, that is, in two phases.
+In 1951, it regained its full independence.
+During the 20th-century there were two modifications of the extension of the bishopric, the first in 1955 and the second in 1995 and 1998, that is, in two phases: